acciarric/acciarric.github.io/_projects/link.md

 > [Encyclopedia of Mathematics](http://www.encyclopediaofmath.org/index.php/Main_Page): open access resource for mathematics community

+> [Maddmaths!](https://maddmaths.simai.eu): the portal of the dissemination and teaching of mathematics (only in Italian)

 {% endtab %}

 {% tab something-else on bibliographic search %}